muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

    Unlike reactive and active assurance, proactive assurance does not wait for a fault to occur in the IP/Optical network.
 Instead, the network is continuously monitored through a series of trending and forecasting processes designed to detect early signs of deterioration that may eventually lead to faults.

    As illustrated in {{figure-proactive-assurance}}, achieving proactive assurance involves running multiple processes that continuously monitor network performance.
-These processes collect and analyze a wide array of network telemetry data—including performance monitoring (PM) data, alarms, logs, network topology, and inventory details (Step A).
+These processes collect and analyze a wide array of network telemetry data-including performance monitoring (PM) data, alarms, logs, network topology, and inventory details (Step A).
 By employing various techniques including advanced AI/ML algorithms, these processes provide real-time trending and forecasting insights, identifying patterns and anomalies that could indicate potential degradation (Step B).

    When these background processes detect any signs of deterioration or anomalous behavior, they trigger the AIOps-Assistant for further investigation (Step C).
 The AIOps-Assistant then leverages a Gen-AI multi-agent framework to initiate the assurance and troubleshooting procedures.
 In Step D, a dynamic workflow is executed to thoroughly diagnose the emerging issue and identify potential root causes.
 Optionally, at Step E, the Gen-AI dynamic workflow can recommend remedial actions to resolve the identified issues.
 These recommendations can be implemented in a closed-loop fashion, ensuring automated network recovery and continuous improvement of network performance.
 This proactive approach not only mitigates the risk of unexpected network faults but also optimizes operational efficiency by addressing issues before they escalate into service-impacting events.